Find Business Schools

 Service Orientation: Actively looking for ways to help people.

-In the United States, there were 318,600 jobs for Loan Officer in 2016.
+There were about 318,600 jobs for Loan Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 36,300 new jobs for Loan Officer by 2026.
-The BLS estimates 30,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 30,400 job openings in this field each year.

 undefined